Cultural depictions of Gilles de Rais: Popular confusion between Gilles de Rais and Bluebeard

-In 1858, in his romanticized accounts entitled Curiosités de l'histoire de France, polygraph Paul Lacroix (also known by the pen name "Bibliophile Jacob") fictitiously endowed Gilles de Rais with blond hair that clashed with a black beard with "almost bluish highlights, which had given the Sire de Rays the epithet Bluebeard, a popular nickname in Brittany, where his story was transformed into a fantastic tale."
+In 1858, in his pseudo-historical accounts entitled Curiosités de l'histoire de France, polygraph Paul Lacroix (also known by the pen name "Bibliophile Jacob") fictitiously endowed Gilles de Rais with blond hair that clashed with a black beard with "almost bluish highlights, which had given the Sire de Rays the epithet Bluebeard, a popular nickname in Brittany, where his story was transformed into a fantastic tale."
 Among other popular details invented by "Bibliophile Jacob", Gilles de Rais' singular facial hair and sobriquet ostensibly assimilated him to the cruel husband of the folk tale, but Lacroix failed to specify which version of the tale he was referring to.
-Thus, he opened the path to Gilles de Rais' conventional physiognomy in the literature of the time, taken up again and again by other novelists such as Émilie Carpentier (Mémoires de Barbe-Bleue, 1865) and Alexandre de Lamothe (Les Mystères de Machecoul, 1871).
+Thus, he opened the path to Gilles de Rais' romanticized appearance in the literature of the time, taken up again and again by other novelists such as Émilie Carpentier (Mémoires de Barbe-Bleue, 1865) and Alexandre de Lamothe (Les Mystères de Machecoul, 1871).

-On the historical front, Jules Michelet devoted four pages to Gilles de Rais in Volume V of his Histoire de France (1841), a passage that enjoyed great literary fortune.
-No connection with Bluebeard was then mentioned, but in a reprint published in 1876, the book stated that "the story of the Breton Retz, much softened, has provided the material for a tale; moreover (for the honor of the family or the country?), his name has been substituted for that of the English partisan Blue barb."
-In 1889, writer Ernest d'Hervilly admitted to having "vainly sought the trace" of this enigmatic Englishman.
+On the historical front, Jules Michelet devoted four pages to Gilles de Rais in Volume V of his Histoire de France (1841), a passage that enjoyed considerable literary influence.
+He did not then draw any connection with Bluebeard.
+However, a "new revised and expanded edition", published in the 1870s, asserted that "the story of the Breton Retz, much softened, provided the material for a tale; moreover (to preserve the honor of the family or the country?), his name was replaced by that of the English partisan Blue Barb."
+The writer Ernest d'Hervilly later wrote that he had "searched in vain for any trace" of this enigmatic Englishman.